Machine Learning Electroweakino Production: Data set

 In the 0 $\tilde q$ process, the source of high $p_T$ jets is only ISR, while for 1 $\tilde q$ and 2 $\tilde q$ processes, they may also originate from the squark decay, $\tilde q \to q \tilde \chi$.
 The branching ratio of the latter decay is 100\,\% in our setup.

-The dominant background in our signal region, constituting between 60\% and 75\% of the total SM background \cite{ATLAS:2021kxv}, is the production of a $Z$ boson decaying to a pair of neutrinos, $Z \to \nu \bar \nu$, associated with ISR jets.
-The second most important background process is $W$ boson + ISR with $W$ decaying to hadronic tau: $W \to \tau \nu$ (15-30\%).
-In our study, we include the main $Z + {\rm jets}$, $Z \to \nu \bar \nu$, background in the SM background sample.
+{ The dominant background in the monojet signal region, constituting between 60\% and 75\% of the total SM background \cite{ATLAS:2021kxv}, is the production of a $Z$ boson decaying to a pair of neutrinos, $Z \to \nu \bar \nu$, associated with ISR jets.
+The second most important background process is $W$ + jets (15-30\%), with unidentified leptons in the final state.
+Small contributions may arise from $Z\to l l + \mathrm{jets}~(l=e,\mu,\tau)$ ($<1\%$), multijet ($<1\%$), $t \bar t$ and single-top (0.6-3.5\%), and diboson $WW, WZ, ZZ$ (2-6\%) processes.
+Production of a single top quark associated with additional vector bosons is even more negligible.

+In this study, we simulate only the $Z + {\rm jets}$ ($Z \to \nu \bar \nu$) dominant background process.
+The second biggest background, $W+\mathrm{jets}$, is taken into account by using a constant correction factor estimated to be 1.3\footnote{We would like to stress that while these simplifications are justified for a phenomenological study, if our approach is to be used in experimental search, a detailed simulation of background is required for better precision and control.} (after the preselection described in Tab. \ref{tab:preselection}).
+We omit the effects of other background processes completely due to their much smaller size.